areve/flatcss/README.md

+<mark>This package is no longer maintained, the new version is at https://github.com/areve/flatcss2</mark>

 # flat.css

 > Write some HTML5, add **flat.css**, be happy.
 It is lightweight, easy to build on top of, and no javascript.